So, you have 2 days to explore Yosemite. You want to compose an itinerary beforehand. Where do you start?

 Nestled in the South Nevada mountains of California lies Yosemite National Park.
 From gorgeous valleys to epic waterfalls to trees of staggering heights, this park is a rugged cornucopia of natural beauty.
 It’s probably one of the most incredible places to visit in the United States, we reckon.

 Read on for a gift-wrapped 2 day Yosemite itinerary to ensure you get the best from this beautiful slice of Mother Nature, and discover what it has to offer.

 2 Days in Yosemite – An Itinerary

 So, where to start with planning your trip?

 Yosemite National Park is massive.
 So much so, that it actually has five entrances.
 The South Entrance to start with is the best option for a shorter visit, then Arch Rock Entrance is recommended for day two.

 Dotted around will be rules and regulations posted by the park rangers in Yosemite – follow them.
-Be careful on steep cliffs and wary of climbing over wet rock.
+Be careful on steep cliffs and be wary of climbing over wet rocks.
 Always stick to the trails and you’ll have a great time!

 Now, let’s get started on your 2 day itinerary in Yosemite.